Clothes line: Drying laundry in freezing conditions

-North American legal controversy
+North American trends, bans, and legislation

+Hang drying is more common in Europe than in the United States: 80% of US households have a clothes dryer, while the proportion in Europe is closer to 30%.
+Dryers spread in popularity in the United States in the 1960s and still were in a minority of households in 1980, before reaching their 21st-century popularity.
+Correspondingly, clotheslines began to be seen by some as a mark of poverty.

-In the USA in the late 2000s to mid 2010s, controversy surrounding bans of clothes lines by landlords and Homeowner associations prompted many state governments to pass "right-to-dry" laws allowing their use.
+In the USA in the late 2000s to mid 2010s, many landlords and homeowner associations had implemented bans on clotheslines on the grounds that drying laundry outside lowered property values.
+This prompted many state governments to pass "right-to-dry" laws allowing their use.
 In 2009, "the majority of the 60 million people who now live in the [United States'] roughly 300,000 private communities" were forbidden from using outdoor clothes lines.

 As of July 2025, the states of Florida, Colorado, Hawaii, Arizona, California, Illinois, Indiana, Louisiana, Maine, Maryland, Massachusetts, Nevada, New Mexico, North Carolina, Oregon, Texas, Vermont, Virginia, and Wisconsin had passed laws forbidding bans on clothes lines, while Utah allows local jurisdictions to forbid such bans.
 At least eight states restrict homeowners' associations from forbidding the installation of solar-energy systems, and lawyers have debated whether or not those laws might apply to clothes lines.
 British filmmaker, Steven Lake, released a documentary in 2011 titled Drying for Freedom about the clothes-line controversy in the United States.
 The right-to-dry movement saw little state-level change going into the 2020s, as laundry-drying trends remained seemingly complacent despite legislative changes.

 In Canada, the province of Nova Scotia's first NDP government passed An Act to Prevent Prohibitions on the Use of Clotheslines on December 10, 2010 to allow all homeowners in the province to use clotheslines, regardless of restrictive covenants.
 The province of Ontario lifted bans on clothes lines in 2008.
-Some affluent Canadian suburban municipalities such as Hampstead, Québec or Outremont, Québec prohibit clotheslines.
+Some affluent Canadian suburban municipalities such as Hampstead, Québec, or Outremont, Québec, prohibit clotheslines.